markolofsen/django-cfg/docs/guides/docker/production.md

 This Docker setup provides a robust, scalable foundation for Django-CFG applications! 🐳

-TAGS: docker, production, postgresql, redis, dramatiq, nginx, deployment
+TAGS: docker, production, postgresql, redis, rearq, nginx, deployment
 DEPENDS_ON: [django-cfg, postgresql, redis, docker-compose]
 USED_BY: [production-deployment, development, ci-cd]